Agency Bonds

 4. Inflation risk

-While agency and GSE bond yields are often more significant than those of treasury bonds, there is a chance that the income derived will be below the rate of inflation.
-The purchasing power of a bond's interest and the principal may be lowered by inflation.
+While agency and GSE bond yields are often more significant than those of treasury bonds, the income derived may be below the rate of inflation.
+Inflation may lower the purchasing power of a bond's interest and principal.

 Types of Agency Bonds